Vietmani

 Shopping malls / High-rise buildings VND 3,000,000 – 6,000,000 / inspection

-• Individuals: Fine of 50 – 75 million VND.
+• For individuals: up to 50 – 75 million VND.

 Businesses Prepare Before an Inspection